Geometry of complete minimal surfaces at infinity and the Willmore index of their inversions: Introduction

-In the early 1980s the second author had the idea (see \cite{Kusner16}) of a sphere eversion such that at each step of the deformation the immersions have the least possible Willmore energy: an \emph{optimal sphere eversion}.
+In the early 1980s the second author had the idea (see \cite{Kusner16}) of a sphere eversion such that at each stage of the deformation the immersions have the least possible Willmore energy: an \emph{optimal sphere eversion}.
 Such an eversion needs a suitable half-way model with $\W=16\pi$ energy, perturbing that surface so that the Willmore energy decreases and then starts the Willmore flow, that is, the gradient flow of $\W$.
-So with a discretization of the second author's $\W$-stationary Morin surface half-way model as the starting place, using the Brakke {\em Evolver} the authors of \cite{Francis95, Francis97} were able to compute an optimal (discretized) animation of the sphere eversion that Morin and Petit had described \cite{Morin78}.
-It remains an open problem whether, starting from the (suitably perturbed) Morin surface with $\W=16\pi$, the Willmore flow will lead to the round sphere, and thus produce a \emph{smooth} optimal sphere eversion: this is sometimes called \emph{the $16\pi$ conjecture}.\\
+So with a discretization of the second author's $\W$-stationary Morin surface half-way model as the starting place, using the Brakke {\em Evolver} the authors of \cite{Francis95} were able to compute an optimal (discretized) animation of a sphere eversion similar to one Morin and Petit had described \cite{Morin78}.
 To start (half of) the optimal sphere eversion from the Morin surface half-way model, one first needs to perturb the Morin surface such that the Willmore energy decreases.
-The authors of \cite{Francis95, Francis97} computed numerically that there is a one-dimensional space of variations of the Morin surface decreasing the Willmore energy $\W$ to second order \cite[Section~3]{Francis95}: that is, the Morin surface has \emph{Morse index} one.
-This numerically indicated result was recently proven \cite{HirschEMB} by the first and third authors, who establish the following formula for the $\W$-index of a Willmore sphere in $\R^3$:
+The authors of \cite{Francis95, Francis97} computed numerically that there is a $1$-dimensional space of variations of the Morin surface decreasing the Willmore energy $\W$ to second order \cite[Section~3]{Francis95}: that is, the Morin surface has \emph{Morse index} $1$.\\